Rise in the number of Isle of Wight lab-confirmed Covid-19 cases rises | Isle of Wight News from OnTheWight

-The number of confirmed Isle of Wight Coronavirus (Covid-19) cases has increased over the last 48 hours from 169 to 178.
+The number of confirmed Isle of Wight Coronavirus (Covid-19) cases has increased from 185 to 189.

 Anecdotally there are more cases of Coronavirus in the community – including in care homes – with Island residents who are showing symptoms self-isolating.